If you are over the age of 50, fitness is essential. It has a profound influence on your health and well being.

 Boomer Fitness Tip # 3 – Start Slow

-Strength training for Baby Boomers is about living the kind of lifestyle you want to live.
+Strength training for your generation is about living the kind of lifestyle you want to live.
 It is generally not going to be about getting on the front of GQ magazine.

 For this reason, it is important to remember that you are not in a race with anyone.
 If you are new to strength training, you will need to allow your body time to adjust to these new strain on your body.
 Jumping in too hard, too fast is a guaranteed ticket to injury.